kasteelion/promptbuilder/data/poses.md

 - **Mirror Selfie:** Posing in front of mirror, phone held up, confident expression, outfit showcase.
 - **Over the Shoulder:** Looking back over shoulder, playful smile, hair cascading down, confident stance.
 - **VSCO Squat:** Crouching low fashion squat, arm resting on knee, camera-ready, trendy photo-ready pose.
+- **The Angel Wing Stance:** Standing with back arched, arms spread slightly away from the sides, head tilted with a glamorous "Victoria's Secret" smile.
+- **Runway Stride:** Mid-stride walking with one foot directly in front of the other, expression neutral and fierce, hair flowing with motion.
+- **Soft Lingerie Lean:** Leaning against a soft surface, one hand near the collarbone, eyes half-closed in a dreamy, high-fashion look.

 ---